mrdoob/three.js/threejs/lessons/threejs-canvas-textures.md

 canvas per texture is up to you.
 If you need to up them often then having one canvas per texture is probably the best option.
-If they are rarely or never updated then you can choose to use a single canvas for multiple textures by calling `WebGLRenderer.setTexture2D`.
+If they are rarely or never updated then you can choose to use a single canvas for multiple textures by forcing three.js to use the texture.
 Let's change the code above to do just that.

 ```js